Sweden charges man in royal jewels heist

-COPENHAGEN, Denmark (AP) — Police in Sweden say a 22-year-old man has been charged with stealing 65 million kronor ($7.2 million) worth of royal treasure including a jeweled crown from a cathedral where they were on display.
+COPENHAGEN, Denmark (AP) — A man was charged Thursday with stealing 65 million kronor ($7.2 million) worth of Swedish royal treasure including a jeweled crown from a cathedral where they were on display.

-Police investigator Filippo Bassini says the two crowns and an orb used for the funerals of King Karl IX and Queen Kristina haven’t been recovered.
+The two crowns and an orb used for the funerals of King Karl IX and Queen Kristina haven’t been recovered, national police investigator Filippo Bassini said.

-Bassini said Thursday they believe two men stole the artifacts, dating back to 1611 and made for the royals’ funerals, from the Strangnas Cathedral.
-The second man has been detained, but hasn’t been charged.
+Bassini said Thursday they believe two men stole the artifacts, dating back to 1611 and made for the royals’ funerals, from the Gothic-style Strangnas Cathedral, a red-brick church built between 1291 and 1340 west of the capital.
+The second man has been detained but hasn’t been charged.

-The items were stolen July 31 from an alarmed display after the thieves had smashed the glass.
-They then fled either by motorboat via the vast system of lakes west of Stockholm.
+“We cannot exclude that the objects have left Sweden,” Bassini said.
+National police assisted local police in the investigation and the theft has been logged at Interpol, which enables an international search.

 Most Read Nation & World Stories